Suit on behalf of Arizona prisoners gets class-action status

 The ruling came a day after a federal lawsuit was allowed to move forward that contends California's practice of keeping prisoners in near-solitary confinement for years was unconstitutional.

-(The story correctes to show lawsuit brought by ACLU and the Prison Law Office, fixes Specter's affiliation)
+(The story is corrected to show lawsuit brought by ACLU and the Prison Law Office, fixes Specter's affiliation)

 (Reporting by Alex Dobuzinskis in Los Angeles; Editing by Peter Cooney)